|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 The word "coroutine", like the word "generator", is used for two different (though related) concepts:

-- The function that defines a coroutine (a function definition decorated with tulip.coroutine).
+- The function that defines a coroutine (a function definition decorated with asyncio.coroutine).
 If disambiguation is needed we will call this a coroutine function.

 - The object obtained by calling a coroutine function.
 This object represents a computation or an I/O operation (usually a combination) that will complete eventually.
 If disambiguation is needed we will call it a coroutine object.